rajsaumyaa/rajsaumyaa/README.md

 🎓 3rd-year B.Tech student with a love for building meaningful projects
 🔭 Currently studying about cloud technologies of IBM

-📚 Cybersecurity Elective + AI/ML Internship @ IBM SkillsBuild + Shell (AICTE Virtual Internship)
+📚 Cybersecurity Elective + AI and Cloud Technologies Internship @ IBM SkillsBuild + AI/ML Internship @Shell (AICTE Virtual Internship)
 📌 Interested in research, tech-for-good, and practical solutions that scale

 ---